 Korean trains are managed by KoRail.
 This is a convenient and comfortable way to get around the country, especially when covering long distances.
 Train tickets can be purchased online or in person as much as a month in advance.

-It is advisable to pre book your trip, especially if travelling at a weekend or during special occasions such as Christmas or Chuseok.
+It is advisable to pre-book your trip.
+This is especially true if you are traveling at a weekend or during special occasions such as Christmas or Chuseok.

-- Samgyetang – A whole young roasted chicken that is cooked until tender, stuffed with rice and infused with ginseng.
+- Samgyetang – A whole young roasted chicken that is infused with ginseng and stuffed with rice

 - Bibimbap – Arguably the national dish of Korea, bibimbap is a beef “hot pot” dish.
-Marinated beef is served with fresh shoots and veggies and spicy chilli sauce.
+Marinated beef is served with fresh shoots and veggies and spicy chili sauce.

 - Ttukbaegi Bulgogi – A flavourful Korean beef stew.
 Beautifully marinated meat is cooked in an earthenware pot with an infusion of sesame oil and spices.

 - Dwaeji Gukbap – A Busan specialty dish.
 Pork is served in a rich broth with rice, spring onions, and other veggies.